 Birth is such a blessing to give to my children.
-My youngest is the baby who birthed herself.
+My second child is the baby who birthed herself.
 She was coming, ready or not and was born with a fantastic labor at home among friends and family.
 This is the beginning of her story.

 Weeks of contracting daily made denial pretty easy by time she actually decided to come.
 I went to bed contracting just like I had for the past month, but this night was different.
 Instead of fizzling out as soon as I went to sleep, contractions woke me up about every hour and a half to two hours that night.
 However, for the first time during this pregnancy, I woke up and still felt regular contractions.
 This was so exciting, but I knew not to get my hopes up for fear of being disappointed.